vuejs/vue/README.md

 ## Contribution

 Please make sure to read the [Contributing Guide](https://github.com/vuejs/vue/blob/dev/.github/CONTRIBUTING.md) before making a pull request.
-If you have a Vue-related project/component/tool, add it with a pull-request to [this curated list](https://github.com/vuejs/awesome-vue)!
+If you have a Vue-related project/component/tool, add it with a pull request to [this curated list](https://github.com/vuejs/awesome-vue)!

 Thank you to all the people who already contributed to Vue!